-This week we’ll be releasing an industry-first feature called Ghost Proxy Control that will allow you to set a different proxy for each tab in your browser.
+In April of 2017, we released an industry-first feature called Ghost Proxy Control (GPC) that allows you to set a different proxy for each tab in your browser.
 This feature goes beyond standard contextual identities.

 With GPC, you can be logged into one website with multiple accounts so you can browse the web as if from different places.
 Of course, this is all from one browser window.